odradev/awesome-zero-knowledge/README.md

 * [On Scalability, Transparency and Argument of Knowledge: ZK-STARK](https://kayprasla.medium.com/on-scalability-transparency-and-argument-of-knowledge-zk-stark-f3366922b668) - article by Krinza Momin from April 2023.
 * [What are ZK-SNARKs and how they work](https://taiko.mirror.xyz/9kGUby8h_dyu-t8jcPkDADfbWUMJw3mlGxvZAZk9sV0) - article by Lisa A. and Aleksei Vambol from April 2023.
 * [Automated Detection of Underconstrained Circuits for Zero-Knowledge Proofs](https://eprint.iacr.org/2023/512) - academic text by Shankara Pailoor, Yanju Chen, Franklyn Wang, Clara Rodríguez, Jacob Van Gaffen, Jason Morton, Michael Chu, Brian Gu, Yu Feng and Isil Dillig from April 2023.
+* [Bridging the Gap: How ZK-SNARKs Bring Transparency to Private ML Models with zkml](https://medium.com/@danieldkang/bridging-the-gap-how-zk-snarks-bring-transparency-to-private-ml-models-with-zkml-e0e59708c2fc) - article by Daniel Kang from April 2023.
+* [Transforming the Future with Zero-Knowledge Proofs, Fully Homomorphic Encryption and new Distributed Systems algorithms](https://www.notamonadtutorial.com/transforming-the-future-with-zero-knowledge-proofs-fully-homomorphic-encryption-and-new-distributed-systems-algorithms/) - article by Not a Monad from April 2023.
+* [Zero Knowledge IoT - How the Baseline Protocol Can Secure the Edge of Networks](https://consensysmesh.medium.com/zero-knowledge-iot-a4d0a9ce9300) - article by ConsenSys Mesh from April 2023.
+* [Zero-knowledge Proof; IZKs, NIZKs, SNARKS, STARKS](https://medium.com/@olatunjimayowa0396/zero-knowledge-proof-izks-nizks-snarks-starks-5bc06c96c7ee) - article by Mayowa Olatunji from April 2023.
+* [Empowering Users to Verify Twitter’s Algorithmic Integrity with zkml](https://medium.com/@danieldkang/empowering-users-to-verify-twitters-algorithmic-integrity-with-zkml-65e56d0e9dd9) - article by Daniel Kang from April 2023.
+* [Certifying Zero-Knowledge Circuits with Refinement Types](https://eprint.iacr.org/2023/547) - academic text by Junrui Liu, Ian Kretz, Hanzhi Liu, Bryan Tan, Jonathan Wang, Yi Sun, Luke Pearson, Anders Miltner, Işıl Dillig and Yu Feng from April 2023.
+* [Zero-Knowledge Proofs for Voting](https://blog.o1labs.org/zero-knowledge-proofs-for-voting-3c6a6d5d89db) - article by Florian Kluge and Phil Kelly from April 2023.
+* [Here’s how Ethereum’s ZK-rollups can become interoperable](https://cointelegraph.com/magazine/ethereums-layer-2-zk-rollups-can-become-interoperable/) - article by Andrew Fenton from April 2023.
+* [Breaking Down Recursive ZK-STARKs](https://medium.com/@Nurnberg_Meistersinger/zk-starks-part-one-4f482111b0a) - article by Lev Menshchikov from April 2023.
+* [Accelerating Zero-Knowledge Proofs](https://figmentcapital.medium.com/accelerating-zero-knowledge-proofs-cfc806de611b) - article by Figment Capital from April 2023.
+* [All you wanted to know about Plonk](https://www.notamonadtutorial.com/all-you-wanted-to-know-about-plonk/) - article by Not A Monad from May 2023.
+* [ZK, AI, ZKML: Disruptive Technologies & Real-Life Use-Cases](https://medium.com/@gwarner/zk-ai-zkml-disruptive-technologies-real-life-use-cases-dd038c0f9498) - article by Gaylord Warner from May 2023.
+* [Building zk-SNARKs (volume 1)](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-1-8e8bd4e4a012), [volume 2](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-2-444ec711efe0) and [volume 3](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-3-7fc6dd0cf903) - article by Ramsès Fernàndez-València from May 2023.
+* [Benchmarking ZK-Circuits in Circom](https://eprint.iacr.org/2023/681.pdf) - academic text by Sanjay Gollapudi and Colin Steidtmann from May 2023.
+* [Zero Knowledge Blockchain Bridge](https://medium.com/@victoryeo-62924/zero-knowledge-blockchain-bridge-c75b3638e8c6) - article by Victor Yeo from May 2023.
+* [zkML: Evolving the Intelligence of Smart Contracts Through Zero-Knowledge Cryptography](https://medium.com/1kxnetwork/zkml-evolving-the-intelligence-of-smart-contracts-through-zero-knowledge-cryptography-e6725412bbd1) - article by Justin McAfee from May 2023.
+* [Zero-Knowledge Proofs from the Action Subgraph](https://eprint.iacr.org/2023/718.pdf) - academic text by Giacomo Borin, Edoardo Persichetti and Paolo Santini from May 2023.

 ### Projects
 Projects that are using ZK-technology.